YaqiangCao/cLoops2/README.md

                         observed.
   -corr                 Whether to get the correlation matrix.
 Default is not.
   -norm                 Whether to normalize the matrix with z-score.
 Default is not.
+  -virtual4C            Convert data to virtual 4C signal for a specific view point.
+  -virtual4C_chrom VIRTUAL4C_CHROM
+                        The chrom-chrom set for -virtual4C.
+Specify it as chr1-chr1.
+  -virtual4C_start VIRTUAL4C_START
+                        Start genomic coordinate for the target region for -virtual4C.
+Default will be the smallest coordinate from specified chrom-chrom set.
+  -virtual4C_end VIRTUAL4C_END
+                        End genomic coordinate for the target region for -virtual4C.
+Default will be the biggest coordinate from specified chrom-chrom set.
+  -virtual4C_viewStart VIRTUAL4C_VIEWSTART
+                        Start genomic coordinate for the view point start region, only valid when -vitrutal4C is set, should >=start and <=end.
+  -virtual4C_viewEnd VIRTUAL4C_VIEWEND
+                        End genomic coordinate for the view point end region, only valid when -vitrutal4C is set, should >=start and <=end.
 ```